tommysiu/udacity-data-analyst/P5-data-visualization-and-D3/README.md

 The dataset contains 113,937 loan data records from Prosper.
 In this project I mainly focus on the relationship between original loan amount, the state of address of the borrowers, and the year which the loans were originated.
 I would like to know the loan amount of each state over the years.

+The final visualization shows that state California continued to be the top loan amount state from year 2006 to 2014.
+It can also be seen that the overall loan amount was decreased sharply in 2009, which was due to global financial crisis at that time.

 ### Design
 The data file prosperLoanData.csv contains 113,937 records with 81 variables.
 I noticed that there is a variable named BorrowerState which records the originated state of the loan.
 I wondered if there is any relationship between the overall loan amount and the location within United States.
 Thus I decided to show the loan amount per each location.